 - 1. Allows the judicial officer to order a limited continuance and toll the Criminal Rule 45 time for trial when necessary to address case backlogs and scheduling conflicts; - 2.
-Includes factors for the judicial officer to consider to prioritize cases.
+Includes factors for the judicial officer to consider to prioritize cases; and - 3.
+Encourages judicial officers to "trail" cases by setting multiple cases for trial during a particular week/time period.